An Early History of the Choirs and Choral Unions – Abertillery.

 The Cwmtillery Male Voice Choir.

-In October 1937 it was announced that a new Male Voice Choir had been formed at Cwmtillery.
-The Choir’s practices and meetings were held at the Woodland Sports Club, Cwmtillery.
-The Committee were as follows – Mr Vernon Williams L.L.C.M., (Conductor); Miss Kate Sergeant T.D.L.C.M., (Accompanist): Officers – Mr T. Richards (Chairman); Mr Sid Mason (Secretary) and Mr Eddie Holmes (Treasurer):
+In October 1937 it was announced that a new male voice choir had been formed at Cwmtillery.
+Called the Cwmtillery Male Voice Choir, the choir’s practices and meetings were held at the Woodland Sports Club, Cwmtillery.
+The committee were as follows – Mr Vernon Williams L.L.C.M., (Conductor); Miss Kate Sergeant T.D.L.C.M., (Accompanist): Officers – Mr T. Richards (Chairman); Mr Sid Mason (Secretary) and Mr Eddie Holmes (Treasurer):

 In 1938 the Conductor of the Abertillery Orpheus Male Voice Party was Mr Ivor Screen, with Miss Laura Edmunds L.R.A.M., M.R.S.T., as Accompanist and Assistant Conductor.
 The Officers were as follows – Mr Sam Horler of Cardiff (President); Mr James Meredith (Chairman); Mr John Gardner (Vice-Chairman); Mr W. England (Treasurer); Mr Robert Griffiths (Secretary); Mr H. A. Lewis (Librarian): Committee – Mr J. Chapell; Mr Tom Pearce; Mr Sam Rideout; Mr Reg King; Mr Fred Coombes; Mr D. Cheedy; Mr W. Dicks and Mr Towy Berrow: